lvu063/cbcrc-espace-prototype/README.md

-# cbcrc-espace-prototype
-### Bilingual Community Engagement Platform — Concept Prototype
+# Bilingual Community Engagement Platform — Concept Prototype
 *A full-stack React prototype addressing the core failures of online comment sections, built as a demonstration of product thinking and frontend development for CBC Radio-Canada's Conversations and Community team.*

 ---